1

 Meanwhile, if the repairs would take days, you would have to shoulder their stay in a hotel just like you would during showings.

-However, if you sell a rental property to a real estate investor in California, no repairs are necessary.
+However, if you sell a rental property to a real estate investor, no repairs are necessary.
 Further, with a fast sale you can pay less in property taxes and other fees.

 Keep Up with Your Landlord Duties as the Property Owner

-While selling your property in California, you should not forget your duties and responsibilities as a landlord.
+While selling your property, you should not forget your duties and responsibilities as a landlord.

 You should still attend to your tenant’s needs and address the issues they’re experiencing with the house.
 This would help maintain your good relationship with them, which can translate to lesser problems when selling.